ASEAN Backpacking: The Banana Pancake Route

 Soi Rambuttri and Khao San Road

-On my first day in Bangkok, I just roamed around Soi Rambuttri, my favorite street in Bangkok, and Khao San Road, the popular street for backpackers.
+On my first day in Bangkok, I explored Soi Rambuttri, my favorite street in the city, and Khao San Road, the renowned hub for backpackers.

 Day 2